+Note that Consent Manager Option requires the Authorization Option

+Note that Author Reference Option requires the mCSD Query Option

 X.2.1 Authorization Option

 Document Registry includes an OAuth Authorization endpoint to request OAuth tokens for access to the Document Registry.
 Thus all accesses to the Document Registry must have a token issued by this endpoint.

-TODO: Fill details
+This option requires the Document Reference include a grouping with an IUA Authorization Server.

 X.2.2 Consent Manager Option

 Document Registry includes a functionality to track and enforce patient specific consents.
 All accesses to the Document Registry SHALL be checked against the internal functionality status of the patient consents.
-TODO: Fill details
+Uses BPPC profile to enable Implicit Consent OPT-IN, Implicit Consent OPT-OUT, Explicit Consent OPT-IN, and Explicit Consent OPT-OUT.
+With support for PurposeOfUse to support consent by purpose, and support with time range to enable expiration of consent.

-When the Authorization Option is also implemented, the Authorization endpoint may be used for consent decisions as well.
-This functionality is not defined.
+The IUA Authorization Server shall be used for consent decisions as well.

-X.2.3 Alert Communications Option

-Document Registry is grouped with mACM Alert Communications Manager..
-TODO: Fill details

-Note the Community may choose to deploy a standalone mACM infrastructure.
-The Alert Communications Option is available to indicate the system grouping with the Document Registry.

-X.2.4 PRIM Client Option
+X.2.3 PMIR Client Option

-Document Registry is grouped with PRIM Client..
-TODO: Fill details
+Document Registry is grouped with PMIR Patient Identity Consumer.

-To enable external PRIM Patient Identity Manager that is queried as needed.
-The Document Registry receives all the Patient Identity Feed data, but may choose not to persist, thus would use the PRIM Client Option to query an external PRIM Patient Identity Manager.
+To enable external PMIR Patient Identity Manager that is queried as needed.
+The Document Registry receives all the Patient Identity Feed data, but may choose not to persist, thus would use the PMIR Client Option to query an external PMIR Patient Identity Manager.

+X.2.4 mCSD Query Option

+The Document Registry is grouped with a mCSD Query Client and uses this interface to support author element resolution of submitted metadata

+X.2.5 SVCM Validation Option

+The Document Registry is grouped with a SVCM Client and uses this interface to do validation of submitted metadata codes as being contained in the community assigned valueSet

+X.2.6 Author Reference Option

+The Document Registry allows DocumentReference.author to be a Reference to a Resource published in the associated centrally managed mCSD Selective Supplier.
+This is an architectural difference from XDS and MHD given that the centrally managed mCSD Selective Supplier is managing the referenced Resource and thus forcing it to be contained is unnecessary.

-X.3 MHD-HIE Required Actor Groupings
+X.3 MHDS Required Actor Groupings

 An actor from this profile (Column 1) shall implement all of the required transactions in this profile in addition to all of the requirements for the grouped actor (Column 3).